njitacm/jerseyctf-2022-challenges/crypto/new-algorithm/README.md

 ## Challenge Hints

-* Hint: What are some differences between encryption, encoding, and hashing?
+* What are some differences between encryption, encoding, and hashing?